Chapter 1 - The Last Sun Day

 A sudden boom of thunder cried out overhead, startling him.

-“A storm is approaching your location,” Orsa announced.
+“There’s a storm approaching your location,” Orsa announced.

 He peered up at the sky.
 “Time to go.”

-Knowing that animals took shelter in places like this, he approached the rock formation with caution.
+He approached the rock formation with caution.
+Many animals that used to occupy this forest were now gone, but the ones that still lived here, like chipmunks and smaller snake species, took shelter in places like this.
 Once he got closer, he spotted a dark pit in the ground.
 He crouched low and peered into it.
 Clammy, pungent air wafted up from the hole.
 This was the right place for great rock finds.

 Jackpot!

-As he gripped the find, an electric current, much like a static shock, ran through his fingers and up his arm.
-But despite the odd sensation, he didn’t let go.
-He brought the stone out of the darkness and into the light.
-Under the sunlight, it illuminated with an opaque purple-and-green shimmer.
+He gripped the find and brought it out of the darkness and into the light.
+Under the sunlight, the stone illuminated with an opaque purple-and-green shimmer.

 “Whoa,” he said as he turned it over in his palm.

-Beyond systems researcher and air-quality collector, he was an aficionado of rocks and gemstones of all kinds, or what Lucian MarKelly’s rock hunting group referred to as a rockhounder.
+Beyond systems researcher and air-quality collector, he was an aficionado of rocks and gemstones of all kinds, or what Lucian MarKelly’s rock hunting group called a rockhounder.
 Years ago, he had joined Lucian’s rockhounder group on a whim, and among their band of six members, they had amassed over three hundred and twenty unique specimens from the local area.

 Back home, Xander had a personal rock collection that spanned over four large container shelves, with almost every slot filled with a different classification—a plethora of agates, garnets, amethysts, a few gold nuggets, and geodes in every color imaginable.